GoldpawsStuff/AzeriteUI4/README.md

 - Yes, the chat frames will be made movable in retail too.
 - Yes, I plan to make a config menu instead of these chat commands.
 - Yes, the config menu will allow you to manually disable nearly every module in the UI.
-- Yes, I will be making party-, arena- and boss frames.
+- Yes, I will be making boss-, raid- and arena frames.
-- Yes, this UI is currently in an alpha state, thus all of the above.
+- No, I will not be adding `/go legacy`for the alternate theme.
+If anything I'll release a version of that as another standalone UI.
+But I will no longer attempt to integrate multiple UIs into a single addon.
 - Yes, I do accept donations and will love you for it.
 Links above.

 ## Chat Commands